xm-emaxwell/xm-labs-azuredevops-pipelines/AzureDevOps/src/xm-extension/README.md

 # Summary
 This extension will add a xMatters service connection type, pipeline task, and release gate.
 They work in conjunction with the Azure DevOps Pipelines example workflow.

-The same functionality can be acheived just using a Generic service connection and the Invoke REST API task in Azure DevOps.
+The same functionality can be achieved using a Generic service connection and the Invoke REST API task in Azure DevOps.
 This extension was created to possibly make it a little easier to maintain these configurations.

 This is a very basic extension, so there is no validation of user input and such.